ahlawat-paramvir/ML-Interatomic-Potentials-Halide-Perovskite/README.md

 - Various Polytypes of FAPbI3 [3]
-- Crystallization of narrow-band-gap perovskites
+- Crystallization of narrow-band-gap perovskite
-- Crystallization of wide-band-gap perovskites
+- Crystallization of wide-band-gap perovskite
 - Heterogeneous nucleation
 - Phase diagrams
 - Phonon density of states